 Corded vs Cordless

 Since a cordless drill (obviously) has no cord it makes it easier to handle compared to corded drills.
 The lack of a cord makes them easier to handle and reduces tripping hazards in the workplace.

 Cordless drills are more compact, offer more mobility and are also less expensive!
 So why would people use corded drills?
 Corded drills have the advantage of not needing a battery, which means you can use them for longer.
 They are also more powerful than cordless drills.
 In general, the cordless drill power and intensity is dependent on the intensity and voltage of the battery.

 Is a Brushless Cordless Drill Better Than Brushed?

 Brushless motor drills provide better performance than brushed drills.
 When compared to brushed drills, brushless drills have a significantly longer battery life.
 The difference is due to the brushless motors magnetic design.

 Drills with brushed motors are cheaper but their lifetime usage is shorter.
 The motor requires maintenance to clean or replace the brushes.
 Brushless drills, on the other hand, almost never need any maintenance and have a longer lifespan.

 Wow, you’ve reached the end… I’m impressed.
 Hopefully you now have everything you need to find the best cordless drill.
-If not, don’t hesitate to leave us a comment below with your questions and we will do our best to help.
+If not, then check out our Cordless Drill FAQ.
+Or leave us a comment below with your questions and we will do our best to help.